 We got our first dose of Ellen’s signature style of activism when she came out on national television Ellen in 1997.
 She’d been making the daytime talk circuit to make sure people knew that she and her character had a lot in common, and at the time it raised a lot of eyebrows.
 Never afraid to speak her mind or to get her point across with humor, she’s had a lot of success changing people’s perception of what a vegan, humane lifestyle can be as well.

 Degeneres tackles animal welfare in her typically dry, witty style, and lives it in her home and her interior designs.
 From her trademark Chuck Taylors to her amazing style and layout skills, she embodies and embraces the potential of vegan glam.

 Ellen has brought a rustic, informal flair into many of the homes she’s designed over the years, including a spectacular horse ranch she shares with wife, Portia DeRossi.
-The interior design of her homes foster an earthy, romantic appeal and incorporate humane materials like cotton and other fabrics like plant-based fibers.
+The interior design of her homes fosters an earthy, romantic appeal and incorporates humane materials like cotton and other fabrics like plant-based fibers.

 Ellen doesn’t skimp on drama.
 Many of her designs pair subtle, refined neutrals with sweeping, decadent statements: antique oil canvases that dominate a room, beautiful vaulted ceilings that create an airy appeal, and kitchens with rich color and ultramodern elements.
 She has an eye for design and a wealth of education in the arts.